top of page

 Chloe

-• 3 min read
+• 4 min read

 Gentle Ways to Ground, Reflect & Look After Yourself

-Art Therapy Manchester — Hey From Within
+(Art Therapy in Manchester | Therapy in Manchester)*— Hey From Within*

-Art therapy (whether you join me online or at the art therapy studio in Manchester) tends to linger.
+Clients often tell me this is the part they didn’t expect: the way the session stays with them afterwards.
+Art therapy, whether you join me online or at the art therapy studio in Manchester, tends to linger.
 The body continues processing.
 The artwork still feels “alive” somehow.
 Thoughts and feelings keep unfolding.

 Tending to Your Artwork